Spelling variations: Haim, Chaim, Haym Avraham

 "Thanks to the active help of the Jewish community, which wholeheartedly supported the first organisation of its youths, thanks to the effective support of the World Zionist Organisation, to the enthusiasm of the youths' management and to the talent of its leader, Heinrich Abraham*, Maccabi expanded its ranks from 42 to 100 members within a year.
 During this year, the association held ten performances, designed its members' uniforms and inaugurated its flag."

-*Note: Haim called himself "Heinrich" in Ruschuk after his return from Germany.
+*Note: Haim called himself "Heinrich" in Rustchuk after his return from Germany.

-In July 1902, Haim received one share of the Jewish Colonial Trust from the Zionist Association in Ruschuk in recognition of his work with the Ruschuk Maccabi Association.
+In July 1902, Haim received one share of the Jewish Colonial Trust from the Zionist Association in Rustchuk in recognition of his work with the Rustchuk Maccabi Association.

 Gift of a share of the Jewish Colonial Trust to Haim, 1902